-Easily recognizable as the elephant-deity riding a mouse, Ganesha is arguably the most popular Hindu God, and one of the most common mnemonics for anything associated with Hinduism.
-The son of Shiva and Parvati, Ganesha is depicted as having a curved trunk and big ears, and the huge pot-bellied body of a human being.
+Easily recognizable as the elephant-deity riding a mouse, Ganesha is arguably the most popular Hindu Go, and one of the most common mnemonics for anything associated with Hinduism.
+The son of Shiva and Parvati, Ganesha is depicted as having a curved trunk, big ears, and the huge pot-bellied body of a human being.
 He is the lord of success and destroyer of evils and obstacles.
-He is also worshipped as the god of knowledge, wisdom and wealth.
+He is also worshiped as the god of knowledge, wisdom, and wealth.

 The great exponent of the Gita, Krishna is the ninth and the most complete avatar of Vishnu, the Godhead of the Hindu Trinity.
 Of all avatars, he is the most popular and perhaps the one closest to the heart of the masses.
-This blue-skinned deity has influenced the Indian thought, life, and culture in myriad ways – not only its religion and philosophy, but also into its mysticism and literature, painting and sculpture, dance and music, and all aspects of Indian folklore.
+This blue-skinned deity has influenced the Indian thought, life, and culture in a myriad of ways, not only in its religion and philosophy, but also into its mysticism and literature, painting and sculpture, dance and music, and all aspects of Indian folklore.

-Rama, the perfect avatar of the Supreme Protector Vishnu, is an all-time favorite among Hindu deities.
+Rama, the perfect avatar of the Supreme Protector Vishnu, is an all-time favorite Hindu deity.
 The most popular symbol of chivalry and virtue, Rama is “the embodiment of truth, of morality, the ideal son, the ideal husband, and above all, the ideal king.”
-He is widely believed to be an actual historical figure – a “tribal hero of ancient India” – whose exploits form the great Hindu epic of Ramayana or The Romance of Rama.
+He is widely believed to be an actual historical figure, a “tribal hero of ancient India”, whose exploits form the great Hindu epic of Ramayana or The Romance of Rama.